🚨 Are you a speech therapist looking for self-advocacy resources?

 Self-advocacy skills are important because they provide tools to help keep one feeling safe and comfortable.

 Self-advocacy also includes asserting oneself to convey or negotiate a message that may not have been initially understood.
-Speech-language pathologists (SLPs) tend to call this a communication breakdown.
+Speech-language pathologists (SLPs) tend to call these occurrences communication breakdowns.

 Person 1 - “Oh, you said you don’t want cheeseburgers?
 Let’s get pizza instead!”